PomonaCS051/fa2015_test/lab01/README.md

-Lab 00 Instructions -- Hello, World!
+Lab 01 Instructions -- Hello, World!
+(Again)
 ========

 This is a sample lab to exemplify the workflow of a traditional CS051 lab